 Privateer Press Paints (P3) – The Formula P3 range is to Warmachine & Hordes, what Citadel is to Warhammer.
 Another series of paints with incredible coverage.
 As advertised these paints have a slightly slower drying time than most, making them more workable on the model leaving fewer streaks.
 Excellent too for those who like to wet-blend.

 The range is more limited than Citadel with less than 100 total paints, which includes metallics, washes and inks.

 The other way these paints stand out is that they haven’t adopted dropper bottles.
 These 18ml pots are similar to the classic Citadel pots with flip-top caps (you could always transfer them to dropper bottles).
 Yet you don’t see as many people kicking off at them as do at GW for not having Dropper Bottles.
 Available as individual pots or in faction-specific collections of 6 paints.
 P3 also has a mixing guide showing base paints and their intended shadow and 2 stages of highlight colour.
 Similar to the Reaper Triad system of the Citadel paint System.

 Like the name says, this is a company dedicated to miniature painting with a huge range to back it up.
-They have a generally neutral approach (as they have partnered with some newer tabletop miniature games) to all wargames brands and offer guides to paint the majority of them using their paints.
+They have a generally neutral approach, to all wargames brands.
+However, they have partnered with some newer tabletop miniature games.
+The Army painter tends to be the go-to paints for D&D miniatures.
+They offer guides to paint the majority of different brand models using their paints.

 The paints are almost directly comparable to the Citadel range in regard to coverage and consistency but many users say that Army Painter is the better of the two.
 The added benefit is that they come in dropper bottles.
 These dropper bottles are also 18ml – making them (marginally) the bottles with the most paint volume on this list (for standard bottles).
 They also have a series of Army Painter Dungeons & Dragons, these, however, are in 12ml bottles.